qdm12/hbc/README.md

-### WARNING: Does not work on Debian based OSes !
-This is broken because of a recent update of HElib/NTL, I am working on this and it should be resolved in a few hours.
-You can refer to https://github.com/shaih/HElib/issues/99 for more information on the issue ###
+__**WARNING : **__ This may not work on Debian based operating systems for now.
+This is being tested now but could actually work on a fresh installation.
+You can refer to https://github.com/shaih/HElib/issues/99 for more information on the issue.

 # Homomorphic binary circuits - _hbc_ #